Zyphra/zcookbook/README.md

 Typically, these components are alternated so that the sequence is mixed, the per-token representations are updated, the sequence is mixed again etc. A careful balance of sequence and token mixing is required for good performance.

 Therefore, potential LLM architectures should be evaluated on whether they:
 1. Have lower FLOP and memory requirements.
-We believe this is most important at [inference-time](TODO: mosaicml paper), but also helps training.
+We believe this is most important at [inference-time](https://arxiv.org/pdf/2401.00448v1), but also helps training.
-2. Maintain the benefits of exact cross-sequence modeling from MHA (can be measured by proxy via [long-context reasoning](TODO) and [in-context learning](TODO)), and general language modelling evaluations)
+2. Maintain the benefits of exact cross-sequence modeling from MHA (can be measured by proxy via [long-context reasoning](https://arxiv.org/abs/2406.07887) and [in-context learning](https://arxiv.org/abs/2402.03170), and general language modelling evaluations)

 The deployment context determines which of these properties is most important, for example: